2018 Indianapolis Colts season: Schedule

 The Colts' 2018 schedule was announced on April 19.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Cincinnati Bengals

-Despite leading 23–10 in the second half, the Bengals managed to pull off a comeback to win 34–23.
-The Colts had a chance to win the game late.
-However, while driving down the field, Jack Doyle lost a fumble which was returned 83 yards for a touchdown, putting the game away.
-This was the Colts 4th straight opening day loss.
+Despite leading 23–10 in the second half, the Colts allowed the Bengals to come back and win 34–23.
+While driving late in the game, Jack Doyle lost a fumble that was returned 83 yards for a touchdown, sealing the win for Cincinnati.

+The loss snapped the Colts’ eight-game home winning streak against the Bengals and marked their first home defeat to them since the 1997 season.